USS Brownson (DD-868)

 The servicemen aboard the USS Brownson were put at risk of asbestos exposure and later illness related to that exposure.
 While some were at a greater risk than others, all could have developed mesothelioma after serving.

-If you served on the Brownson or any other Navy ship and you now have an asbestos-related illness, your service could be what made you sick.
+If you are a veteran and you now have an asbestos-related illness, your service could be what made you sick.
 Let an expert guide you through submitting a VA claim so that you get the best chance of getting the support and resources you need.